-An important finding of the above analysis is that much of the CRH impact occurs through changes in the total latent heating and that latent heating plays an important role in the up-scale growth of the differences between the CRH and REF cyclones.
-The physical mechanisms involved in the multi-stage growth to the synoptic scale are illustrated in Fig. 12 by means of latitude-longitude plots of selected processes at different days.
+An important finding of the above analysis is that much of the CRH impact occurs through changes in the total latent heating, and that latent heating plays an important role in the upscale growth of the differences between the CRH and REF cyclones.
+The physical mechanisms involved in the multistage growth to the synoptic scale are illustrated in Fig. 12 by means of latitude-longitude plots of selected processes at different days.

 At day 4, considerable differences in diabatic heating between the CRH and REF simulations occur ahead of the cyclone center in the region of the warm conveyor belt.
-The differences are co-located with differences in precipitation (Fig. 12 a and b).
-This finding is consistent with our earlier finding in Fig. 4 a, which showed that CRH increases precipitation.
+The differences are co-located with differences in precipitation (Fig. 12a and b).
+This finding is consistent with our earlier finding in Fig. 4a, which showed that CRH increases precipitation.

 Following the changes in the total latent heating, vertical motion in the warm conveyor belt changes as well.
-The differences in vertical motion then lead to changes in near-tropopause divergence.
-This is demonstrated for day 5.5, for which differences from the near-tropopause divergent flow and differences in vertical motion are located east and southeast of the cyclone center in the warm conveyor belt (Fig. 12 c and d).
+The differences in vertical motion then lead to changes in neartropopause divergence.
+This is demonstrated for day 5.5, for which differences from the near-tropopause divergent flow and differences in vertical motion are located east and southeast of the cyclone center in the warm conveyor belt (Fig. 12c and d).
 The differences in vertical motion are located slightly eastward of the differences in divergent flow.
 This is likely related to the westward tilt during the cyclone intensification phase (day 5.5).
-The vertical velocity differences are plotted on the isobaric surface at 500 hPa whereas the divergent tendency is plotted at 326 K isentrope near the tropopause.
-Thus, the vertical velocity differences will be advected upward to the near-tropopause level west of their position in the mid-troposphere.
-Finally, the CRH impact reaches the near-tropopause level, where it manifests as changes in the rotational flow that lead to a shift in the position of the trough and the ridge.
-This is shown for day 7.5, for which differences in the rotational flow are dominant and control the PV differences along the tropopause (Fig. 12 e and f).
+The vertical velocity differences are plotted on the isobaric surface at 500 hPa, whereas the divergent tendency is plotted at 326 K isentrope near the tropopause.
+Thus, the vertical velocity differences will be advected up-

 Figure 12.
-Illustration of the dominant contributions to the evolution of difference potential enstrophy during different stages of the cyclone growth (left).
-The right panel illustrates the underlying processes by means of fields that are closely related to the different contributions.
+Illustration of the dominant contributions to the evolution of difference potential enstrophy during different stages of the cyclone growth (a, c, e).
+Panels (b), (d), (f) illustrate the underlying processes by means of fields that are closely related to the different contributions.
 Thick black contours show the dynamical tropopause for the REF (dashed) and CRH (solid) simulations.
 Thin contours show the surface pressure (hPa) averaged between the two simulations.
 The differences are calculated as CRH-REF.